codess-aus/AI-100/design.md

 services help you perform Al without having to know data science skills.
 This is not necessary for allowing a client application to communicate with your bot.
 However, services such as Language Understanding (LUIS) can be integrated into bot code to help interpret user conversations.
 * QnA Maker.
 This service allows you to build a question and answer set by using a published knowledge base.
 You can integrate QnA Maker with your bot.
 * LUIS.
 This service helps a bot understand what a person is saying in their own words by using a combination of utterances, intents, and entities.
 An utterance is a phrase or sentence used by a user.
 An intent is a collection of utterances to indicate a function that the user is trying to perform.
 An entity is a known extracted word or phrase from an utterance.
 * Text Analytics: This service identifies key phrases and the language of text.
+(Cognitive Services Text Analytics can extract key phrases from text and determine positive or negative sentiment, returning a sentiment result between O and 1, with O being negative and 1 being positive.You can use the returned values to determine the next options to provide to the user.)
 * *Translator Text: This service translates text from one language to another.